-- 4.110 Claims involving a death require proactive and sensitive management to ensure families and others are provided with appropriate support.
-The insurer must manage death claims with empathy and respect. - 4.111 The insurer must prioritise liability decisions and payment of entitlements in relation to death claims, and ensure they are not unnecessarily delayed. - 4.112 When the insurer is notified of a death related to a motor vehicle accident claim, it must contact the family, legal representative, or other appropriate party without delay to advise them of the insurer's role, as well as the availability of CTP Assist to support the process of making a claim. - 4.113 No later than 10 business days after accepting liability, the insurer must notify all potential dependants of their potential entitlement to damages.
+- 4.108 Claims involving a death of a person must be managed in a proactive, respectful and sensitive manner - 4.109 The insurer must prioritise the making of the liability decisions in these claims and the prompt payment of statutory benefits to minimise delay and uncertainty.

+4.110 When the insurer is notified of a claim related to an accident in which a person has died, it must contact the claimant or their nominated representative without delay to advise them of the insurer's role, as well as the availability of CTP Assist to support the process of making a claim.